floryst/vtk-js/Documentation/content/docs/develop_class.md

 title: Creating a new class in vtk.js
 ---

 This guide illustrates how to add new classes to the vtk.js repository and the concepts behind the infrastructure we use.
+All code in this document relies on the `@kitware/vtk.js` package.

 First of all, vtk.js does not rely on the class definition that was brought in with the ES6 specification.
 Instead, vtk.js provides a closure based infrastructure which lets us compose methods into specific instances without any hierarchical constraint.
 Due to our closure paradigm methods can be used outside of their instance context and can be directly be passed as callbacks.
 Therefore their usage does not require `this` to be referenced each time.